 DUI Defense Strategies in Illinois

 Getting arrested for DUI in Illinois does not mean you will be found guilty.
-A DUI defense attorney can review the evidence and create a strategy to defend your rights and protect your future.
-Common DUI defense strategies include:
+An experienced DUI lawyer can analyze your case and develop a strategy to fight the charges and safeguard your future.
+Some of the most effective DUI defense strategies include:

 Challenging the Traffic Stop